gavdraper/AspectCache/README.md

     [AspectCache(... cache: typeof(DictionaryCache))]
 ####File new project
 1. Reference the AspectCache assembly from your project.
 2. Create a cache class that inherits from AspectCache.Cache.ICache, alternativly start from one of the examples in the sample project DictionaryCache or RedisCache.
+ICache is a pretty simple interface to implement and requires only 3 methods

+        public interface ICache
+        {
+        bool GetItem(string key, out object item);
+        void AddItem(string key, object item);
+        void InvalidateItem(string key);
+        }

 3. Add the caching attributes to the methods you want to cache.
-4. Done

 ### Cache Functions
 AspectCache currently has 3 different ways to use the cache